janis-commerce/mongodb/README.md

 | `false` | :x: |
 | `exists with any other value` | :white_check_mark: |

-The connection is closed through the event `janiscommerce.ended`.
-The event `janiscommerce.ended` will be emitted in the end of `janiscommerce` functions.
+Connection will be closed by emitting a `janiscommerce.ended` event.
+The event will be emitted in the end of `janiscommerce` functions.

 For more information see [@janiscommerce/events](https://www.npmjs.com/package/@janiscommerce/events).